brianriwukaho/learning/kubernetes/indepth/hands-on-pods.md

 ```
 Once inside the container you are free to explore with the usual linux CLI commands

-The `-it` flag stands for interactive and allows you to connect the STNDIN and STDOUT of your terminal to the one inside the first container in the pod.
+The `-it` flag stands for interactive and allows you to connect the STDDIN and STDOUT of your terminal to the one inside the first container in the pod.

 If running a multi-container Pod, you will need to pass the `--container flag` and give the name of the container that you wnt to exec into.